 It’s the same back-and-forth idea for a microphone diaphragm.
 A mic diaphragm vibrates back and forth due to sound pressure variance.
-The diaphragm of the microphone, as we’ll discuss in the next section, coincides with the microphone’s audio signal.
+As we’ll discuss in the next section, the diaphragm of the microphone coincides with the microphone’s audio signal.

 Because the flow of electrons in AC changes directions, the values of current and voltage (among other electrical values) have both positive and negative values.
 This means their maximum values are at both positive and negative peaks.
 It also means that the voltage and current of AC signals are zero at certain instants within a cycle.
 For these reasons, AC voltage and current are most often measured as rms (root mean square) values rather than max values.

 The simplest AC signal is a sinusoidal waveform.
-It should come to no surprise that the simplest audio tone is a sinusoidal waveform as well!
+It should come as no surprise that the simplest audio tone is a sinusoidal waveform as well!

 The Sinusoidal Waveform